ghanayemm/Barcode-Generator/README.md

 ## Contributing

 Contributions are welcome!
-If you want to improve features, fix bugs, or add new export formats, feel free to fork the repository and create a pull request.
+You can improve features, fix bugs, or add new export formats.
+Fork the repository and create a pull request.

 ---

 ## License

 This project is open-source and free to use under the MIT License.